-WEEKS 1-5 MONDAY/TUESDAY/ WEDNESDAY/THURSDAY TOPICS AND ACTIVITIES READINGS AND OTHER IMPORTANT DUE DATES Week 1 - Dublin Orientation: TBA Lecture: TBA Excursions: TBA Syllabus and course requirements Introduction to Leadership and Organizations Part A Readings TBA See Assigned Readings at the end of the syllabus for details.
-COURSE QUIZ DUE TBA BEFORE 11:59 PM • See CANVAS Modules for details Multiple Intelligence: Communication and Global Mindset Part B Readings TBA HOMEWORK Complete the short assessment on Goleman's Leadership Styles (find link in Week 2 Module).
-Bring results to class on Tuesday and Wednesday.
-Week 2 - Dublin Lecture: TBA Excursions: TBA Power and Leadership Part A Readings TBA
+WEEKS 1-5 MONDAY/TUESDAY/ WEDNESDAY/ THURSDAY TOPICS AND ACTIVITIES READINGS AND OTHER IMPORTANT DUE DATES Week 1 - Dublin Refer to Daily Schedule which acts as our master calendar and schedule Introduction to Leadership and Organizations Part A Readings 1-2 See Required Readings in Canvas>Modules>Required Reading Multiple Intelligence and Communication HOMEWORK Complete the short assessment on Goleman's Leadership Styles (find link in the Module).
+Bring results to class.
+Week 2 - Dublin Refer to Daily Schedule Power to Lead Part A Readings 5-6 Influence Part B Readings 7-8 Week 3 - Dublin Refer to Daily Schedule Networks Part A Readings 9 The Toughest Decisions at Work Part B Readings 10-11 and will involve a student partner and the exchange of feedback)